-License (specify):

-Certificate (specify):

-Other Standard (specify):
+License (specify): This section does not apply.
+Certificate (specify): This section does not apply.

 Regardless of the provider type, all case management providers must meet the same qualifications, and must comply with the requirements, philosophy and services as specified in Sections 208.900 through 208.930, RSMo and Code of State Regulation 19 CSR 15-8.